In Syria's Sweida, young men take up arms to defend villages

 Her husband climbed onto the roof of their home and aimed a hunting rifle at the men, while she hunkered downstairs with the children.
 At least two of the men blew themselves up nearby.

-At the crack of dawn, Maysoun heard another neighbor screaming, “Abu Khaled has been shot!” — referring to Maysoun’s father.
-Ignoring her husband’s orders to stay indoors, Maysoun ran over the rocky path to her parent’s house, and spotted her father’s bloodied body on the ground near the front porch.
+At the crack of dawn, Saab heard another neighbor screaming, “Abu Khaled has been shot!” — referring to Saab’s father.
+Ignoring her husband’s orders to stay indoors, Saab ran over the rocky path to her parent’s house, and spotted her father’s bloodied body on the ground near the front porch.
 She screamed for her mother and found her lying nearby, shot in her leg, blood everywhere.

 “There is no greater tragedy than to see your parents like this, strewn on the ground before your eyes.
 We were together just the night before, staying up late together and talking. … They took them away from us,” she said, choking back tears.

-Less than an hour later, Maysoun called to tell Khaled that both their parents were dead.
+Less than an hour later, Saab called to tell Khaled that both their parents were dead.

 When he was able to leave his house, Khaled said he and other neighbors fought and killed as many IS militants as they could.
 He suffered two gunshot wounds in his thigh.
 But there was no time to grieve.